What happens when yin and yang are out of balance

-How to regain the balance and get rid of the stress when attacks you?
+How can you regain balance and alleviate the stress that afflicts you?

 “Be totally empty,